 Pair forests with luxury

 Embarking on a forest holiday doesn’t have to mean roughing it in tents.
-At kate & tom’s, we provide a vast selection of luxury holiday houses, many of which are just minutes away from the best forests in England and Wales.
+At kate & tom’s, we provide a vast selection of luxury holiday cottages, many of which are just minutes away from the best forests in England and Wales.
 From intimate family getaways to multigenerational retreats and reunions, our houses will make sure your forest getaway is one to remember.